 Kudakwashe Rutendo - a recent grad and TIFF 'Rising Star' - is just getting started

-Kudakwashe Rutendo is a born storyteller who taken on different several roles in her own life: an actor in film, theatre and television; aspiring novelist; and a passionate student of English, philosophy and classics.
+Kudakwashe Rutendo is a born storyteller who has taken on several different roles in her own life: an actor in film, theatre and television; aspiring novelist; and a passionate student of English, philosophy and classics.

 The recent University of Toronto graduate was named and starred in the Canadian feature film .
 She also has several other stage and screen credits.